mavaddat/postman-docs/src/pages/docs/insights/insights-troubleshoot.md

     url: "https://www.postman.com/product/live-insights/"
 ---

-As you work with the Postman Live Collections Agent (LCA), you may encounter errors and receive error messages.
+As you work with the Postman Insights Agent, you may encounter errors and receive error messages.
 You may also come across frequently encountered issues.
 You'll find [solutions](#frequently-asked-questions) to some of these issues below.

 ## Contents